Drymonade/minipyg/README.md

 python3 -m pip install minipyg
 ```
 ## Prerequisites
-It is supposed that you use `requirements.txt` as main dependency file of your project, also you should work inside an activated virtual environment.
+You should work inside an activated virtual environment.
 ## Usage
 If you need to install some package, you just run:
 ```bash